 The Nayo EXP middle compartment is split into two sides, both lined with a net to keep your personal belongings safe and your clothes wrinkle-free.

 This compartment can be accessed from the top, allowing you to store some more folders or handouts in between the two netted sides which can be taken out as needed.

-However, the main advantage of the Nayo EXP middle compartment is that it allows you to open the backpack like a suitcase.
+During my Nayo EXP review, I discovered that the main advantage of the middle compartment is that it allows you to open the backpack like a suitcase.

 When you expand the Nayo EXP backpack, it is the right side of the middle compartment that grows bigger.
 So, depending on the length of your stay, you can choose to expand the backpack or leave it compressed before backing your clothes.

-After expanding the Nayo EXP, I put 5 shirts, 2 skirts, 3 pairs of thick tights, 5 pairs of underwear, 3 pairs of socks, 1 towel and my toiletry bag.
+For my Nayo EXP review, I fit 5 shirts, 2 skirts, 3 pairs of thick tights, 5 pairs of underwear, 3 pairs of socks, 1 towel and my toiletry bag.
 After all this, I still had some space next to the towel to add a pair of comfortable flats.
 And, on top of everything, I could have spread out a sweater or a light jacket to keep me warm on an autumn evening.